doctrine/doctrine-website/source/contribute/website.rst

 JavaScript
 ~~~~~~~~~~

-If some changes are provided for JavaScript then there have to be test written in `Jest <https://jestjs.io>`.
+If some changes are provided for JavaScript then there have to be tests written in `Jest <https://jestjs.io>`.
 You'll
 find the Jest tests in the ``jest`` directory of the Doctrine website project.
 The tests can be run with the following
 command: